Dan-Matthews-23/the-ultimate-virtual-pub-quiz/README.md

 - To read instructions that are simple to understand
 - To be challenged across a range of questions
 - To see my score once the quiz is over
-- To compare my score with other people's scores
+- To compare my score with other scores

 The facilitator:
-- To be able to log on and create a 'room'
-- To start the quiz at my discresion
 - To see the results of the users in the room once finished
 - To easily identify a winner amongst users in the room